Life or Choice?

 Joyce: Well, whether there’s a human being inside her or not, she’s not ready to become a mother.

-Leif: But Joyce, since her child exists within her in his or her embryonic stage of life, she already is a mother.
+Leif: But Joyce, since her child exists in his or her embryonic stage of life, she already is a mother.
 You see, the option is not whether to “have” a child, but whether or not to give birth to a child.
-Literally, the only alternative is to kill him or her.
+Literally, the only other alternative is to kill the child.

 Joyce: Are you saying a woman does not have a right to terminate her pregnancy?